 1984: Jazz musician, bandleader and composer Count Basie, who introduced several generations of listeners to the Big Band sound and recorded an influential catalog, dies of pancreatic cancer at the age of 79 in Hollywood, Fla.

 1980: Actor Channing Tatum, best known for roles in movies such as "Step Up," "G.I.
 Joe: The Rise of Cobra," "Dear John," "The Vow," "21 Jump Street" and "Magic Mike," is born in Cullman, Alabama.

 1980: Actress Jordana Brewster, best known for movies such as "The Faculty," "D.E.B.S.," "Fast & Furious" and "Fast Five," is born in Panama City, Panama.

 1977: Actor Tom Welling, best known for playing Clark Kent on the TV show "Smallville," is born in Putnam Valley, New York.

 1977: The nightclub Studio 54 opens in New York City.
 The club would soon become the epicenter of the disco craze and the most famous nightclub in the world.

 1973: Actress Irene Ryan, best known for playing Daisy "Granny" Moses on the sitcom "The Beverly Hillbillies," dies of a stroke at the age of 70 in Santa Monica, Calif.
 Born Irene Noblette in El Paso, Texas, Ryan also one of the few entertainers who found success in vaudeville, radio, film, television and Broadway.

 1970: Gypsy Rose Lee, the burlesque entertainer, dancer, actress and author whose 1957 memoir was made into the stage musical and film "Gypsy," dies of lung cancer at the age of 59 in Los Angeles, California.

 1966: Much of the old city of Tashkent in the Soviet Union is destroyed by a huge earthquake measuring 7.5 on the Richter scale.
 The quake left more than 300,000 homeless and destroyed some 78,000 poorly built homes, mainly in densely packed areas where traditional adobe housing was prominent.
 Pictured is a memorial to the earthquake in Tashkent, which today is the capital of Uzbekistan.

-1965: Actor and comedian Kevin James, best known for the sitcom "The King of Queens" and for movies such as "Paul Blart: Mall Cop," "Hitch" and "Grown Ups," is born Kevin George Knipfing in Mineola, N.Y.
+1965: Actor and comedian Kevin James, best known for the sitcom "The King of Queens" and for movies such as "Paul Blart: Mall Cop," "Hitch" and "Grown Ups," is born Kevin George Knipfing in Mineola, New York.